-Alex has particular interests in online and distance education, student engagement, and provision of effective research skills and student induction.
-His principle research area is in games based learning; he has co-authored two books on the topic, has suggested key features of online immersive games which can be transferred to higher education to ensure high engagement and community development, and regularly presents on the topic internationally.
-He was part of the team behind the first charity Alternative Reality Game, Operation: Sleeper Cell, co-chairs the Association for Learning Technology special interest group on Games and Learning, and co-organises the Let’s Change the Game cross-sector conference.
+Alex has particular interests in online and distance education, student engagement, and provision of effective research skills.
+His principle research area is in games- and play- based learning; he has published extensively on the topic, has suggested key features of online immersive games which can be transferred to higher education to ensure high engagement and community development, and regularly presents on the area internationally.
+He was part of the team behind the first charity Alternative Reality Game, Operation: Sleeper Cell, Chairs the Association for Learning Technology special interest group on Playful Learning, and co-organises the annual Playful Learning conference.

 Moseley, A. & Whitton, N. (2013) eds.
 New Traditional Games for Learning: A Case Book.
 Routledge: New York.